top of page

 All undergraduate and master’s students are invited to submit applications to the Student Symposium.
 Affiliation with a member-iSchool is not required — applications from students of any educational institution will be considered.
 The session will consist of short student presentations followed by discussions and interactions.
 All submission must be in English.

-The Student Symposium session will take place onsite in Edinburgh, Scotland, UK.
+The Student Symposium session will take place onsite in Wellington, New Zealand.
 Students from all regions are welcome to join the session on-site.

 College Students